On quantifying the spin angular momentum density of light

 Straightforward but lengthy calculations (see Appendix B), essentially expressing the fields inside the material in terms of those outside, give the identity

-which can be regarded as providing a definition of angular momentum current density for plane waves in vacuum.
-This is our main result, which again follows solely from Maxwell's equations and the Lorentz force.
+which gives the angular momentum current density for plane waves in vacuum.
+This is our main result, which again follows solely from Maxwell's equations and the Lorentz (Coulomb) force.
 The angular momentum here is spin, since plane waves do not carry orbital angular momentum.